takatsuka/DeepSOM/docs/source/som-app-adv.rst

     - The output node, name this as ``animal_demo`` or similar

 You can now view these outputs in the SOM viewer in ``View->SOM``.
-To assist you, you can watch the video below for a demonstration of this process, with the visualisation tool also demonstrated.
+To assist you, a video has been provided below for a demonstration of this entire process, with the visualisation tool also demonstrated.

 .. raw:: html